Drushyam 2: Plot

 Gowtham, Geetha, and Prabhakar summon Rambabu's family for more questioning, but they maintain their alibi.
 However, Geetha plays a recording of Jyothi's confession to Sarita, defeating them.
 An enraged Geetha probes Anju about the case and triggers her fits.
 Desperate, Rambabu falsely confesses to Gowtham that he murdered Varun.
 With the police satisfied, the family is released, but Gowtham plots to trap them all later.
 The next day, the police formally arrest Rambabu and place him on trial for Varun's murder.
 Having learned about this, Chandra goes to Gowtham, Geetha, and Prabhakar and reveals Rambabu had written a movie script loosely based on the case and then published it as a novel under Chandra's name, titled Drushyam, to give the story copyright protection.
 Rambabu pleads not guilty and claims that the police used scenes from Drushyam as the basis of a forced confession, making them realize it was part of his scheme.
 Furthermore, the DNA tests reveal that the body isn't Varun's, to everyone's shock.
 Chandra reveals that Rambabu had created a different climax for his film: knowing his initial plan might fail, the hero immediately procures the remains of another young man who died of similar injuries by befriending the undertaker of the cemetery where the other body is buried.
 He keeps those remains for three years before befriending a security guard at the local morgue by promising him a role in the film.
 The night after the original body arrives at the morgue, the hero switches them before DNA samples are collected and secretly burns the original body.

 Rambabu is released on bail due to lack of evidence and the police are temporarily prohibited from bothering the family.
-The judge calls Gowtham to his chambers and tells him to stop pursuing the case, disclosing that unsolved cases "are not new to the system".
+The judge calls Gowtham to his chambers and tells him to stop pursuing the case, disclosing that unsolved cases "are not new to the system", just as Rambabu leaves the court as Sanjay and Saritha watch in disbelief.
 Outside the courthouse, Chandra narrates the end of Rambabu's alternate climax to Geetha and Prabhakar - the hero would discreetly transfer the ashes to his bereaved parents and live with his sins.
 Simultaneously, Rambabu sends Varun's ashes anonymously to Geetha and Prabhakar with a message requesting they stop hounding his family.
 As Varun's father conducts the last rite, Gowtham convinces Geetha to let go of her enmity, concluding that they will never win as Rambabu will do anything to protect his family.
 Gowtham also states that Rambabu's life is punishment - he has to live in fear and always be prepared to evade the justice system.
 Rambabu, who was watching the proceedings from afar, solemnly leaves.